All Episodes

 Identity politics, same old playbook, same old way of looking at conservatives and Republicans.

-Now, Karen Tumulty had it pointed out to her is uh that um Washington Post three different times ran stories connecting uh Franklin Reigns to um Obama.
+Now, Karen Tummelty had it pointed out to her that the Washington Post, three different times, ran stories connecting Franklin Reigns to Obama.

 The ad says so.

-The Obama campaign says that Reigns didn't advise the campaign, and Tumulty apparently wasn't interested in getting to the bottom of that either.
+The Obama campaign says that Reigns didn't advise the campaign, and Tummelty apparently wasn't interested in getting to the bottom of that either.

-So we contacted Ms. Tumulty, and we told her of the multiple sources that the that Ty how uh Franklin Reigns to Obama, including three separate instances in the Washington Post, none of which was ever challenged by Reigns or the Obama campaign until yesterday.
+So we contacted Ms. Tummelty and we told her of the multiple sources that tie Franklin Reigns to Obama, including three separate instances in the Washington Post, none of which was ever challenged by Reigns or the Obama campaign until yesterday.

 I know what this stuff looks like.

-Now I'll tell you what we know what looks like, Karen.
+Now, I'll tell you what, we know what it looks like, Karen.

 We know what typical, hysterical, out-of-control liberal bias looks like.